Drug Lab

 Sleep and Substance Use

 Orexin receptors play a role in the regulation of sleep and wakefulness.
 They may also play a role in stress and substance use behaviors.
-It is possible that orexin receptors may influence opioid use through a variety of methods.
+Orexin receptors may influence opioid use through alternative pathways (e.g. improved sleep, reduced drug motivation).
 This project looks at the effects of an antagonist of these receptors (suvorexant) and how this medication impacts opioid abstinence in patients with opioid use disorder.
 This project will enable us to determine whether resolving disturbances in sleep (restoration of sleep efficiency) is important in reducing opioid use/relapse.
+Dr. Greenwald is contributing to a similar clinical trial in Sweden, anticipated to start in late 2024/early 2025.

 Review paper: At the intersection of sleep deficiency and opioid use: mechanisms and therapeutic opportunities